jharwell/sierra/docs/src/tutorials/project/main-config/main.rst

            # can be easily accommodated without copy-pasting.
            perf: 'perf-config.yaml'

-        # Configuration specific to the ROS platforms.
+        # Configuration specific to the ROS engines.
 This
-        # dictionary is required if that platform is selected, and
+        # dictionary is required if that engine is selected, and
         # optional otherwise.
         ros:
-          # The list of robot configuration for the platform that you want
+          # The list of robot configuration for the engine that you want
           # SIERRA to support (that actual list of robots supported by the
-          # platform can be much larger).
+          # engine can be much larger).
           robots:
             # The name of a supported robot which can be passed to
             # ``--robot``.
 Can be any valid python string, and does not